 The Broadband Deployment Board — established by the Colorado General Assembly in 2014--provides grants through the Broadband Fund to deploy broadband service in unserved areas of the state.
-The Board awarded $2,100,000 to select applicants in 2016.
+The Board has awarded $19,600,000 to select applicants since 2016.
 Future grant cycles will be announced as funding becomes available.

 The Board seeks public comment on applications before reviewing and selecting which projects to fund.
 Grants from the Fund can provide up to 75 percent of infrastructure project costs and may only be awarded to for-profit entities, with a few exceptions.
 The Board awards money from the Broadband Fund according to statutory requirements and Board policy.

 *A nonprofit telephone cooperative or a nonprofit rural electric association that existed on May 10, 2014, is also eligible

 Applicants must meet certain minimum requirements including:

 - Applicant is a for-profit entity *see exception

 - Community lies outside municipal boundaries or has a population of less than 7,500

 - Project is new, not already in progress

 - Funds will be used for infrastructure, not operations